 Megan Pollin is an editor and film student attending Drexel University in Philadelphia.
 Her interest in film began at a very young age after watching Charlton Heston in the Ten Commandments at age 3.
 This interest eventually led her to film school where she quickly discovered a knack for editing.
 She has since spent many, many hours honing her skills as an editor on a number of different projects from short films to music videos.
 She currently lives and works in New York City.

-New to the project is Adam Spencer, a filmmaker and journalist specializing in wildlife and conservation.
+Adam Spencer, is a filmmaker and journalist specializing in wildlife and conservation, who has joined the project to help produce the second Drill Project film.
 He has traveled throughout South and Central America as a volunteer, producing educational and promotional videos for non-profit organizations whose work ranges from eco-tourism, sustainable energy solutions, and education.
 He has worked on the Galapagos Islands as a multi-media intern for the Galapagos National Park, lived in the Peruvian Amazon helping to protect land from illegal logging and mining, and currently works for the National Geographic Channel as a bilingual researcher.
 Adam is from Oregon but has recently relocated to the Washington, D.C. metro area, and enjoys camping, SCUBA diving, and playing soccer.
 Adam is thrilled to be a part of the Drill Project, which is taking him on his first trip to Africa to explore a remote caldera and to camp on a gorgeous beach to film endangered, beautiful monkeys.You can visit his website here.

 Prospero Rivas Biaka